paralysedforce/nuvsc/README.md

 If there is a feature that you would like to see added to Serif, or a functionality that you wish were different somehow, please send a note through the feedback form.
 This will help Serif become a better service for the students.

 The application is written in python (serverside) and javascript (clientside).
 The <a href='http://flask.pocoo.org/'>flask</a> api is used alongside <a href='http://getbootstrap.com/'>bootstrap</a> among other common packages such as jQuery UI.
-The data is taken from the <a href='http://developer.asg.northwestern.edu/'>Northwestern Course Data API</a> and is saved to a sqlite3 database (filename cache.db).
+The data is taken from the <a href='http://developer.asg.northwestern.edu/'>Northwestern Course Data API</a> and is saved to a postgresql database.

 Instructions
 ------------------------------